qapage/qapage.github.io/_posts/2017-08-28-Ansible-And-Windows-getting-started.md

 sudo apt-get install libssl-dev
 ```

-Install the python dependencies via the below,
+Install the python dependencies via the below.
+You first put all the dependencies into a file called 'requirements.txt' and then use that file with pip install -r to get all the requirements installed.

 ```
 cat <<END > requirements.txt
 ansible==2.4.0